AMReX-Fusion/Furnace/Exec/unit_tests/diffusion_test/README.md

 # Problem Setup

 This is a pure diffusion problem (no hydro).
-It uses the explicit diffusion solver in Castro to diffuse a Gaussian thermal pulse.
+It uses the explicit diffusion solver in Furnace to diffuse a Gaussian thermal pulse.
-Because diffusion in Castro is incorporated in the energy equation, we are solving:
+Because diffusion in Furnace is incorporated in the energy equation, we are solving:

    d(ρe)/dt = ∇·(k ∇T)

 where L is the Laplacian and k is the thermal conductivity.
-Here we assume that k is constant, but Castro does not require that assumption.
+Here we assume that k is constant, but Furnace does not require that assumption.
 For this problem, we take ρ = constant, and using a gamma-law EOS, we have e = c_v T, so this can take the form of a diffusion equation as: